bitstadium/HockeySDK-Windows/README.md

 Use the next line right after the call to HandleCrashes() to check for updates and present them to the user automatically
 <pre>UpdateManager.RunUpdateCheck(Constants.HockeyAppAppId);</pre>

+## Getting started with WinRT
+See the WPF-Section for Details.
+The WinRT-Implementation is very similar to the WPF-Implementation.

 ## Getting started with WPF

 ### Configure the CrashHandler